yupe/yupe/README_EN.md

 Source code, layout, design [BSD](http://ru.wikipedia.org/wiki/%D0%9B%D0%B8%D1%86%D0%B5%D0%BD%D0%B7%D0%B8%D1%8F_BSD).

-Yupe community will be appreciate you if your site will be referenced on the[yupe.ru/](http://yupe.ru/).
+Yupe community will be appreciate you if your site will be referenced on the [yupe.ru/](http://yupe.ru/).